bboure/middy-appsync/README.md

 ## VTL response template

-The middleware wrpas the response of your handler function in a special object of the following shape:
+The middleware wraps the response of your handler function in a special object of the following shape:

 ```ts
 {